aptos-labs/aptos-core/developer-docs-site/docs/concepts/base-gas.md

 Likewise, the more reads from and writes into global storage that a transaction requires, the more storage gas it will cost.
 Finally, the more bytes in a transaction payload, the more it will cost.

+As explained in the [optimization principles](#optimization-principles) section, storage gas has by far the largest affect on base gas.

 ## Instruction gas

 Instruction gas parameters are defined at [`instr.rs`] and include the following instruction types: